matthew-brett/pydagogue/curious_git.rst

 -------------------------

-Now we know about how git stores its objects, we can work out how git knows what objects to copy when it does a push.
+Now we know about how git stores its objects, we can work out how git knows which objects to copy when it does a push.

 Something like this algorithm might do the job: